 Unless otherwise specified, all Hearing Board decisions shall be made by majority vote, except the Judicial Board, in which all cases must be unanimous.

-The Hearing Board makes a recommendation on sanction(s) and, in the case of a hazing violation, the Advisory Board on Hazing, including its students, shall also make a recommendation on sanctions(s) to the Senior Associate Dean of Students/Director of Community Standards
+The Hearing Board makes a recommendation on sanction(s) and, in the case of a hazing violation, the Advisory Board on Hazing, including its students, shall also make a recommendation on sanctions(s) to the Director of Community Standards.

-The Senior Associate Dean of Students/Director of Community Standards or designee will notify the accused organizations of outcomes of hearings.
+The Director of Community Standards or designee will notify the accused organizations of outcomes of hearings.
 Decisions of the Hearing Board will be revealed to authorized College officials.
 The College may choose to comment publicly, in writing or otherwise, regarding the decision reached if the best interest of the community would be served by such disclosure.

 Consideration of Prior Record

 In all cases, if an accused organization is found responsible, the organization’s conduct record may be considered for purposes of imposing an appropriate sanction.
-Additionally, the Senior Associate Dean of Students/Director of Community Standards, in imposing a sanction, shall consider the recommendations of the Advisory Committee on Hazing and the designated student representatives from organizations with respect to violations of the Hazing Policy and may consider sanctions imposed in other cases at the College.
+Additionally, the Director of Community Standards, in imposing a sanction, shall consider the recommendations of the Advisory Committee on Hazing and the designated student representatives from organizations with respect to violations of the Hazing Policy and may consider sanctions imposed in other cases at the College.

-When the Hearing Board recommends a sanction, the Senior Associate Dean of Students/Director of Community Standards or designee shall have the discretion to determine the appropriate form and manner of presentation of information to the Hearing Board concerning both the organization’s conduct record and the disposition of other cases that may be helpful in formulating a sanction recommendation.
+When the Hearing Board recommends a sanction, the Director of Community Standards or designee shall have the discretion to determine the appropriate form and manner of presentation of information to the Hearing Board concerning both the organization’s conduct record and the disposition of other cases that may be helpful in formulating a sanction recommendation.

 Organization Misconduct Records and Reporting